ThreaditApp/Threadit/docs/phases/phase6.md

-## 🔍 Phase 6 - Non-functional requirements and technical architecture or big data
+## 🔍 Phase 6 - Non-Functional Requirements and Technical Architecture or Big Data

 TODO